juliehub/Kubernetes-Lab/Lab6-ImperativeCommands.md

 Next, create a service of type `ClusterIP` by the same name `(httpd)`.
 The target port for the service should be `80`.
 Try to do this with as **few steps as possible**.
-- `httpd` pod created with the correct image?
+- 'httpd' pod created with the correct image?
 - 'httpd' service is of type 'clusterIP'?
 - 'httpd' service uses correct target port 80?
 - 'httpd' service exposes the 'httpd' pod?